LeCadavrExquis/Dokumed/PROJECT_app.md

 - **Usability**: Intuitive UI for easy record management
 - **Reliability**: Consistent data storage and retrieval

+## Known Issues and Fixes
+- **Record Saving Issue**: Fixed an issue where records weren't being properly saved to the database.
+The problem was related to the synchronization between the UI state and the ViewModel's internal state.
+Now records are saved using the `saveMedicalRecord()` method which correctly handles all related data (measurements, clinical data, tags).

 ## Medical Record Management
 - View a list of medical records.
 - View details of a specific medical record, including attached files.